-During this reporting year, we identified 33 smelter and refiner facilities reported in our supply chain that were not conformant to a responsible mineral assurance program.
-These facilities were the focus of our smelter and refiner due diligence activities for this reporting period and, as a result of our activities, we reasonably concluded that as of March 16, 2023:
+We identified 4 smelter and refiner facilities reported in our supply chain that were not conformant to a responsible mineral assurance program.
+These facilities were the focus of our smelter and refiner due diligence activities for this reporting period and, as a result of our activities, we reasonably concluded that as of May 1, 2024:

-- 10 of these 33 smelter and refiner facilities had later become conformant to a responsible mineral sourcing program. - Two of these 33 smelter and refiner facilities have begun participating in a responsible mineral assurance program but are not yet conformant.
-Based on Mobileye's due diligence, we have no reason to believe these facilities sourced conflict minerals from the Covered Countries. - The remaining 21 facilities decided not to or were deemed not eligible to continue participating in a responsible mineral assurance program.
-Of the 21 smelters in our supply chain that were not conformant to a responsible mineral assurance program during 2022, five smelters have been successfully removed from our supply chain.
-The remaining 16 smelters are reported by two suppliers and Mobileye is working diligently to remove these smelters from our supply chain.
+- Two of these 4 smelter and refiner facilities have begun participating in a responsible mineral assurance program but are not yet conformant.
+Based on Mobileye's due diligence, we have no reason to believe these facilities sourced conflict minerals from the Covered Countries. - The remaining 2 facilities are not participating in a responsible mineral assurance program and we have asked our suppliers to enroll them or remove them from our supply chain.
+These smelters became non-compliant after Feb 1st 2024.

-As a result of our due diligence activities summarized above, we determined the following as of March 16, 2023:
+As a result of our due diligence activities summarized above, we determined the following as of May 1, 2024:

-- 90% of the 243 smelters and refiners identified by our surveyed suppliers are either conformant to a responsible mineral assurance program or have begun participating in such a program. - All 45 smelters and refiners which we know or have reason to believe may source conflict minerals from the Covered Countries, which may not be solely from recycled or scrap sources, are conformant to a responsible mineral assurance program. - We have no reason to believe that any of the 243 smelter and refiner facilities directly or indirectly finance or benefit armed groups in the Covered Countries.
+- 99% of the 223 smelters and refiners identified by our surveyed suppliers are either conformant to a responsible mineral assurance program or have begun participating in such a program. - All 36 smelters and refiners which we know or have reason to believe may source conflict minerals from the Covered Countries, which may not be solely from recycled or scrap sources, are conformant to a responsible mineral assurance program. - We have no reason to believe that any of the 223 smelter and refiner facilities directly or indirectly finance or benefit armed groups in the Covered Countries.

-Below is a summary of the mineral country of origin information collected as of March 16, 2023 as a result of our due diligence activities:
+Below is a summary of the mineral country of origin information collected as of May 1, 2024 as a result of our due diligence activities: